Alfred Wolfsohn Voice Research Centre: Phase 1: 1935–1939

-Phase 2: 1943 - 1956
+Phase 2: 1943–1956

-The second phase of the Centre spans from 1943 - 1956 in London.
+The second phase of the Centre spans from 1943–1956 in London.

-In 1939, Wolfsohn escaped Nazi Germany, and re-established his Centre in London during 1943, after receiving permission from the British Government to work as a singing teacher.
-Few of the pupils who attended the Centre during this phase had ambitions to sing professionally or publicly, and almost all of them attended and took singing lessons with Wolfsohn in order to experience therapeutic benefits.
+In 1939, Wolfsohn escaped Nazi Germany, and re-established his Centre in London during 1943, after receiving permission from the British government to work as a singing teacher.
+Few of the pupils who attended the Centre during this phase had ambitions to sing professionally or publicly, and almost all of them attended and took singing lessons with Wolfsohn to experience therapeutic benefits.
 Among such students was Rabbi Lionel Blue whose personal reasons for attending the Centre are emblematic of those that motivated many other attendants:

 I knew that there was a whole dimension of me that I had never had an opportunity to express: emotions or feelings, or maybe instincts.
 I also felt quite inhibited a lot of the time, though I was reasonably good at hiding my shyness.
 It was as though the 'full me' wanted to break out, and I knew this 'me' was never going to emerge through talking.
 So when I heard of his [Wolfsohn's] approach to singing, it immediately appealed to me, and though I only went for a short period of time, it helped enormously.
 It gave me confidence in other areas of my life.

 Whilst some students, like Blue, attended for a short period, often for one singing lesson per week over several months, others spent entire days at the Centre, having singing lessons and observing others.
 These included Jenny Johnson, whose voice typified for Wolfsohn what he believed was possible for every human voice trained in his approach to extended vocal technique.

-Under Wolfsohn's tutelage, Jenny Johnson developed a vocal range of almost 6 octaves, as well as a flexibility of timbre that allowed her to give dramatic expression to many different characters, and to sing parts from operas written for Soprano, Tenor, Baritone, and Bass.
+Under Wolfsohn's tuition, Jenny Johnson developed a vocal range of almost 6 octaves, as well as a flexibility of timbre that allowed her to give dramatic expression to many different characters, and to sing parts from operas written for soprano, tenor, baritone, and bass.